benoitgoupilleau/Next_test/README.md

 npm start # or yarn start
 ```

-This builds the app and runs it on to `http://localhost:3000/`
+This builds the app and runs it on to `http://localhost:3000`.
+The next instructions are displayed on the home page

 To run tests, use `npm test` or `yarn test`.